So you want to write a book? Learn how to start writing a book for beginners and become a published author with these 7 steps to writing a book.

 2. Decide what to write about

-Next, decide what you want to write about.
+The next tip for writing a book is to decide what you want to write about.
+Are you writing a children’s book or writing a book about your life?
 Do you want to educate your readers or give them a captivating story that they just can’t put down?

 As for the topic or storyline that you choose, be sure to choose something that interests you so that you’re motivated to keep going and overcome the inevitable hump that most writers face during the writing process.